Charles Tennant: Reformer

 Charles lived to see his empire grow to be the largest and most important in the world.
-He was, beyond question, an entrepreneur of amazing ability.
-His dedication to his work, his family and his sense of what was right and fair lasted until the day he died.
-He was quick to champion those less fortunate, and the reforms he initiated and supported made the lives of his countrymen better.
 On his death on 1 October 1838, his eldest son John Tennant became managing director of Charles Tennant & Co for the next 40 years.
-Amongst other diverse business interests, he also became a partner in the Bonnington Chemical Works.
+Among other diverse business interests, he also became a partner in the Bonnington Chemical Works.

 Discovery

 With the chemist Charles Macintosh (1766–1843) he helped establish Scotland's first alum works at Hurlet, Renfrewshire.
 In 1798 he took out a patent for a bleach liquor formed by passing chlorine into a mixture of lime and water.
 This product had the advantage of being cheaper than the one generally used at the time because it substituted lime for potash.
 Unfortunately when Tennant attempted to protect his rights against infringement, his patent was held invalid on the double ground that the specification was incomplete and that the invention had been anticipated at a bleach works near Nottingham.
 Tennant's great discovery was bleaching powder (chloride of lime) for which he took a patent in 1799.
 The process involved reacting chlorine and dry slaked lime to form bleaching powder, a mixture of calcium hypochlorite and other derivatives.
 It seems Macintosh also played a significant role in this discovery and remained one of Tennant's associates for many years.